Your Data, Our Priority: HIPAA HITECH Compliance Experts

 Covered Entities must adhere to both acts to remain in compliance – but HITECH strengthened the holding of HIPAA as it provided the authority to enforce HIPAA non-compliance.

-Our IT Compliance and IT Security services aids you in determining if your entity meets the HIPAA/HITECH requirements through our audits and assessments.
-Our Services include:
+Our IT Compliance and IT Security expertise assist you in determining if your entity meets the HIPAA HITECH requirements and perform various mandatory services such as: